Case study

 Quality comes from attention to details: discover I-CON, the new electric charging station by Gewiss

-Gewiss involved us from the very beginnig, thus enabling us to respond both to the requests of the creative area and to the technical demands of production:
+Gewiss involved us starting from the first design phase, allowing us to respond to both creative and technical demands of production, such as:

-• to define the product identity and maintain the family feeling in all I-CON elements;
+• defining the product identity and maintaining the family feeling across all the I-CON components

-• to design the moulds according to 3D textures, leaving enough machining allowance;
+• designing the moulds according to the 3D textures, leaving enough margin around the edges

-The texture of I-CON is the work of the architect Villa of Paolo Villa Design, already author of the 2D graphics applied to the methacrylate plate used for the I-ON column.
-The architect has reinterpreted the hexagon, a geometric element associated with the world of electric mobility, and enriched it by playing on the progressive filling of its area.
+The I-CON texture is the work of the architect Villa of Paolo Villa Design, who also created some 2D graphics applied to the methacrylate sheet used for the I-ON column.
+The architect reimagined the hexagon, a geometric element associated with the world of electric mobility, enriching it by playing with progressively filling its negative space.

-This modern and dynamic concept was our starting point, declined with successive variations adapted to the forms and use of each component of I-CON.
+This dynamic, modern concept was our starting point, iterated through successive variations suitable to the form and use of each I-CON component.

 WALLBOX

-The request for Wallbox included both the engraving of the geometric 3D texture in defined areas of the moulds and the opacification of the entire mask by satin finishing.
-We evaluated the type of material and its properties in the feasibility analysis, in order to obtain the best yield on moulded parts.
+The specifications for the Wallbox required both engraving the 3D geometric texture in designated parts of the moulds and giving the entire mask a matte satin finish.
+During the feasibility assessment, we evaluated the material and its properties to obtain the best possible result on the moulded pieces.

-Wallbox is made of a glass-filled thermoplastic, certified with the "Plastica Seconda Vita" label, which defines products derived from the treatment of plastic waste recovered from separate collection and industrial waste.
-The use of regenerated plastic makes the product more sustainable, but inevitably also softer, shinier and harder to handle in molding.
+In fact, Wallbox is made of thermoplastic-injected glass and certified by the "Plastica Seconda Vita" label, which defines products created by recycling discarded plastic recovered from recycling and industrial waste.
+The use of regenerated plastic makes the product more sustainable, but also - unavoidably - more delicate, glossier and more difficult to mould.

 1. Extraction from the mould

-The moulded samples showed a problem in the extraction, which causes a high scrap rate and mold compromise.
-We have taken action to optimize the molding, applying our special protocol Nanoclamp, which favors the retention of the piece in the punch to facilitate the correct exit of the printed from the matrix.
+The moulded samples presented an extraction problem, causing a high rate of waste and compromising the mould itself.
+We intervened to optimize the moulding, applying our special NANO-CLAMP® protocol, which helps keep the piece in the punch to facilitate correct extraction from the tool.

 2. Defect and gloss management

-The characteristics of the material led us to recommend a different satin finish different from that suggested by the customer.
-We replaced our MLG 200 with the MLK 700 low gloss: perfect for covering data defects from the directional flow of glass fiber, more resistant to scratches and even cheaper.
-In addition, it guarantees a low gloss value, which dampens the gloss of the material.
+The characteristics of the material pushed us to recommend a different satin finish from the customer's initial request.
+We replaced our MLG 200 with the MLK 700 low-gloss finish: perfect for covering defects resulting from the directional flow of the fiberglass, more resistant to scratches, and also more affordable.
+What's more, it guarantees a low level of gloss, softening the shininess of the material.

 Lorem ipsum dolor sit amet